vijithassar/d3-textwrap/README.md

 </script>
 ```

-If you're doing the latter, your bounds must be a simple JavaScript object (aka associative array) with properties (aka keys) for x, y, width, and height, each of which contains an integer value.
+If you're doing the latter, your bounds must be a JavaScript object (aka hashmap) with properties (aka keys) for x, y, width, and height, each of which contains an integer value.

 6) Once you've defined your bounds, simply call the textwrap() method on a D3 text selection and pass them as an argument.
 ```html